10m+

 What is the state pension?

-The UK's new state pension is a guaranteed income for life, paid weekly to everyone who qualifies for it.
+The UK's new state pension is paid weekly to everyone who qualifies.

-Read on to find out how you can qualify, how much you could get and when you can start to claim it.
+Read on to find out how to qualify, how much you could get and when you can claim it.

 How many qualifying years do I need for the new state pension?

-You are eligible for the state pension provided that you have at least 10 qualifying years on your National Insurance (NI) record.
+You are eligible for the state pension provided you have at least 10 qualifying years on your national insurance (NI) record.

 You need at least 35 qualifying years to pocket the full amount.

-Do I need to pay NICs to qualify for the state pension?
+Do I need to pay national insurance contributions to qualify for the state pension?

-For this reason, some company directors deliberately set their salaries at this low level, and take the rest of their income as dividends.
+For this reason, some company directors deliberately set their salaries at a low level, and take the rest of their income as dividends.

-From 6 April it is rising more than 10 per cent to £203.85 per week, or £10,600 a year.
-That's because each year the state pension increases in line with the higher of inflation, average earnings or 2.5 per cent.
-This is known as the 'triple lock'.
+Each year, the state pension increases in line with the highest out of inflation, average earnings or 2.5%.
+This is known as the 'triple lock.'

 If you have fewer than 35 qualifying years, the amount you receive will be reduced proportionally.

-If you reached state pension age before 6 April 2016, you will receive the old state pension instead, which may be a different amount.
+If you reached the state pension age before 6 April 2016, you will receive the old state pension instead, which is a different amount.

-When can I start drawing my state pension?
+What age do I get my state pension?

-Between April 2026 and April 2028, the state pension age will begin further increases to age 67.
-It is scheduled to reach 68 by the mid-2040s, but recent reports suggest this could be brought forward 10 years.
+Between 2026 and 2028, the state pension age will begin to further increase to age 67.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Can I still work and claim state pension?
+Can I still work and claim the state pension?

-Just remember that the state pension still counts as income, so could be subject to tax depending on how much other income you continue to earn.
+Just remember the state pension still counts as income, so it could be subject to tax depending on how much other income you continue to earn.

 How much can I earn while taking the state pension?